yang-hub/nebula-docs/docs-2.0-en/gql-guide/data-types/c-string-type.md

 # String

-The string type is declared with the `String` keyword and can contain a maximum of xxx characters in length.
+The string type is declared with the `STRING` keyword and can contain a maximum of xxx characters in length.

 To QA?